oarabiledev/innerscope/docs/+GET_STARTED.md

 When extending the ElementComposer class it will allow you to inherit pre- written methods.

-You can also build ui by using the ui.createElement function, you pass HTMLElements and even custom ones.
+You can also build ui by using the ui.addHTMLElement function, you pass HTMLElements and even custom ones.

 To get started add your index.html file in the same directory as your App.js file.